 - Click the Assign color button.
-The Assign color window is displayed.
+The Assign color dialog box opens.

-- Click the + Add Filter button and select the filter you want to apply a color to.
+- Click the + Add Filter button and define a filter that you want to apply a color to.

-- From the Select color drop-down menu, select the color, and click Apply.
+- From the Select color drop-down menu, select a color, and click Apply.

 The filter colors are displayed as left vertical colored bars on the relevant items.

-- To save these preferences as an additional attribute that is saved as a favorite, open the Favorites menu .
+- To save the color settings as an attribute of a favorite, use the Favorites menu.
+For details, see Grids.

-Note: In the scenario where a work item matches multiple color conditions, the first color condition assigned will be the one applied in the view.
+Note: If a work item matches multiple color conditions, the first color condition assigned will be the one applied to the item.